 2. What attracts you to CRM consulting work?
 What are your main objectives?

 It was not CRM in general that attracted me, but specifically the CRM that Salesforce.com has built.
 Salesforce.com has done an excellent job creating an intuitive, feature-filled system that can be significantly configured and customized to meet a particular organization’s needs.
 My main objectives as a consultant are to follow through on my commitments, satisfy my clients, and deliver innovative, effective solutions.
+CRM for SaaS businesses is a software solution that helps manage customer relationships, track sales data, and improve customer retention by providing insights into customer behavior and preferences, and enabling personalized communication and marketing strategies.

 3. You are a seasoned Salesforce user.
 Could you draw up a to-do list for successful CRM adoption?